Tax credits for medical expenses, people with disabilities, and caregivers

 Feeling overwhelmed about completing your tax return?
 Not sure where to start?
 Some individuals may qualify for a free tax clinic offered by volunteers in your community if you have a “modest income” (below $35,000 for individuals or below $50,000 for a household of four, for example) and a “simple tax situation” (no income or income comes from employment, pension, benefits, RRSPs, support payments or scholarships).
 Visit the CRA website to learn more About free tax clinics or to Get your taxes done at a free clinic, if eligible.

-To learn more about federal and regional sources of funding for persons with disabilities, including tax credits, employment services and job training, as well as funding for assistive devices or medical equipment, visit the Arthritis Society’s Financial Wellness Guide.
+To learn more about federal and regional sources of funding for persons with disabilities, including tax credits, employment services and job training, as well as funding for assistive devices or medical equipment, visit Arthritis Society Canada’s Financial Wellness Guide.